Diokuz/a-webpack-plugin/README.md

 *What the problem?
 Why cant I just use `APlugin.getClassName` for `getLocalIdent`?*

-Well, the problem is that webpack doesnt guarantee you an order in which css files are processed through loaders.
+Well, the problem is that webpack doesn't guarantee you an order in which css files are processed through loaders.
 Because of that:

 1. Client-side and server-side build may differ
 2. Each build may differ from each other (non-deterministic build)